ravikuril/Spring-boot-microservices/README.md

-Some REST API using Spring boot.
+Some REST API using Spring framework.